nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## Trying out your first command!
 Not sure how to start?
-Don't worry, let's start out with a simple command as an example using the sample data provided WIFE when you first start up.
+Don't worry, let's start out with a simple command as an example using the sample data provided in WIFE when you first start up.

-* Type the following command in the user input box at the bottom of WIFE and press 'Enter' on your keyboard to execute it.
+* Type the following command in the user input box at the bottom of WIFE and press the "Enter" button beside it.
+(You can also press "Enter" on your keyboard!)

   `add n/Coca Cola u/Cans q/5 e/01-01-2099`

-You should see the Food List be updated as such!
+You should see the Food List be updated as such.

   ![Ui_updated](images/UG/AddFood.png)